vivocha/api-piki/README.md

 ```
 where `<OpenApi Spec File or URL>` is the OpenAPI Spec local file path or its remote URL.

 API-Piki generates all the common test suites in the specified output directory.
-Then, your tests are runnable (please, read **Generated code & Philosophy** section):
+Then, your tests are runnable (please, read the **Generated code & Philosophy** section for more detailed info):

 ```bash
 $ cd api-tests && npm i && npm test